SWIFTSIM/SWIFT/doc/RTD/source/InitialConditions/index.rst

 its type 3 format.
 Note that we do not support the GADGET-2 types 1 and 2 formats.

+One crucial difference is that whilst GADGET-2 can have initial conditions split over many files SWIFT only supports initial conditions in one single file. **ICs split over multiple files cannot be read by SWIFT**.
+See the ":ref:`multiple_files_ICs`" section below for possible solutions.
+In GADGET-2 having multiple files allows multiple ones to be read in parallel and is the only way the code can handle more than 2^31 particles.
+This limitation is not in place in SWIFT.
+A single file can contain any number of particles (well... up to 2^64...)  and the file is read in parallel by HDF5 when running on more than one compute node.

 The original GADGET-2 file format only contains 2 types of particles: gas particles and 5 sorts of collisionless particles that allow users to run with 5 separate particle masses and softenings.
 In SWIFT, we expand on this by using two of these types for stars and black holes.

-GADGET-2 can have initial conditions split over many files.
-This allow multiple ones to be read in parallel and is the only way the code can handle more than 2^31 particles.
-This limitation is not in place in SWIFT.
-A single file can contain any number of particles (well... up to 2^64...) and the file is read in parallel by HDF5 when running on more than one compute node.

 As the original documentation for the GADGET-2 initial conditions format is quite sparse, we lay out here all of the necessary components.
 If you are